BostonGlobe/news-apps-docs/unfold/setup/README.md

 * Log in to the **bostonglobegraphics** gmail account
 * In the `unfold` folder, create a new Document
 * Rename it
+* Copy over the content from the *unfold template* Doc

 ## Share Doc
 * Click the **Share** button the top right, then **Advanced**